rdkcmf/rdk-aamp/README.txt

 maxTimeoutForSourceSetup=<X> timeout value in milliseconds to wait for GStreamer appsource setup to complete useDashParallelFragDownload=1 used to enable/disable dash fragment parallel download logic, by default the value is 1, can be disabled by setting the value to 0 persistBitRateOverSeek=1 used to enable AAMP ABR profile persistence during Seek/Trickplay/Audio switching.
-By default its disabled and profile switches to default BW
+By default its disabled and profile switches to default BW setLicenseCaching=0 used to disable license caching, by default the value is 1 to enable the license caching.
 =================================================================================================================
 Overriding channels in aamp.cfg aamp.cfg allows to map channnels to custom urls as follows